”facebook” src="https://www.facebook.com/tr?id=525753914221039&ev=PageView&noscript=1"

-Seeking and attaining Perfection is a topic widely discussed by the “business coaches” and “gurus”
+Seeking and attaining Perfection is a topic widely discussed by “business coaches” and “gurus”

-In the past few years, I have been enjoying the opportunity of meeting and working with “Creatives”.
+In the past few years, I have enjoyed meeting and working with “Creatives”.
 Authors, musicians, artists, and poets.
-Their ability to create images and stories through various medium fascinates me since I was not endowed with such natural talent. ~~smile
+Their ability to create images and stories through various mediums fascinates me since I was not endowed with such natural talent. ~~smile

 Working with them in developing the Business Side of their endeavors has led to some interesting conclusions.